Police Use of Force Essay

 Summing up the results of law enforcement during the first few weeks after the incident online resource News concluded that “the police as a whole ceased to enforce the law.
 However, the police commissioner (police chief), Richardson said that would not use the term “deceleration” about the work of his subordinates and threateningly added that if it determines if the police were silently sabotaging the fulfillment of their professional duties, he ” very strongly undertake “for correcting the situation.

-The Commissioner, however, did not specify exactly how he was going to do it.
-Has no plans to arrange everything, he came under suspicion of the police medical examination to identify – simulates patrol disease or unfortunate truth?
+The Commissioner, however, did not specify exactly how he would do it.
+Has no plans to arrange everything, and he came under suspicion of the police medical examination to identify – simulate patrol disease or unfortunate truth?
 And it doesn’t matter.
 The police found that he had “betrayed” the authority, which serves as much to society.
-It happened, apparently because the authorities considered by many law enforcement agencies, insufficient consistently profess the principle of equality of all before the law, regardless of color and race.
+It happened, apparently because the authorities considered by many law enforcement agencies insufficiently consistently profess the principle of equality of all before the law, regardless of color and race.
 Why did the police begin to protest against this right now?
 If you do not juggle psychological and legal terms, the answer is you can fit in a single word: boiling.
-But far more important to the other; strike de facto police actions were a reflection of the maturity of civil society in the United States.
-Paper recall that one of the main features of such a society – it is when its members, without any imposition from “above” or “brainwashing” by the media and rallies screamers, share common principles and values and are willing to collectively in concert to defend them in opposition to the government.
-Moreover, such a civil maturity manifests even those sections of society that are closely associated with the state, and whose well-being depends on the nature of the relationship with her.
-If someone has the impression that the United States courts in any situation to protect the honor of the uniform of his colleagues from the police, it is not so.
-A few days ago in the city of Albuquerque, New Mexico, District Attorney Kari Brandenburg he accused in the murder of two police officers who killed the homeless and the mentally ill to the same person.
-Moreover, according to Brandenburg, this case is so egregious that it considered it possible to present the accusation bypassing the grand jury.
+But far more important to the other; strike de facto police actions reflected the maturity of civil society in the United States.
+The paper recalls that one of the main features of such a society – is when its members, without any imposition from “above” or “brainwashing” by the media and rallies screamers, share common principles and values and are willing to collectively in concert to defend them in opposition to the government.
+Moreover, such a civil maturity manifests even in those sections of society closely associated with the state, whose well-being depends on the nature of the relationship with her.
+If someone has the impression that the United States courts in any situation protect the honor of the uniform of his colleagues from the police, it is not so.
+A few days ago in the city of Albuquerque, New Mexico, District Attorney Kari Brandenburg was accused of the murder of two police officers who killed the homeless and the mentally ill in the same person.
+Moreover, according to Brandenburg, this case is so egregious that it is considered possible to present the accusation bypassing the grand jury.
 This is – a departure from the traditional practice of law in the United States, according to which the grand jury decides whether a pre-nomination validity of such accusations against persons suspected of committing criminal offenses.

 References